EdDataScienceEES/tutorial-jackegriffin/index.md

   nest()
 LPI_nested
 ```
-Looking at the output, the first column is the variable that we grouped by, `Family`, and the second column is the rest of the data frame corresponding to that group (as if you had filtered the data frame to the specific family).
+In the output, the first column represents the grouping variable, `Family`, while the second column contains the data for each group.
+Essentially, the second column stores the filtered subset of the data frame that corresponds to each unique family.

-To better understand this, we can visualise it with the following code showing that the first entry in the first entry in the data column corresponds to the entire dataset for the first family: "Phasianidae".
+To better understand this concept, we can visualize it.
+By examining the first entry in the data column, we can see that it contains the entire dataset for the first group, "Phasianidae," for example.
+This provides a clear view of how each group is isolated into its own smaller dataset within the tibble.
 ```
 LPI_nested$data[[1]]
 ```